Quitting cigarettes is tough, we know, but meds can help.

 - The patch.
 Wear it stuck to your skin for a steady dose of nicotine for either 16 or 24 hours.
 Wear it in a different spot day to day.
 Over time, switch to lower-dose patches.
 This is a form of long-acting nicotine replacement therapy; it’s designed to give you a consistent dose of nicotine throughout the day to allow your body to slowly get used to lower levels of nicotine.

 - Gum.
 It delivers nicotine through the mucous membranes in your mouth.
-It comes in two strengths, 4 mg of nicotine or 2 mg.
+It comes in two strengths, 4 mg or 2 mg of nicotine.

-Oral forms of nicotine replacement medications (gum, lozenges and nasal spray) are short-acting, meaning you should use them throughout the day to help manage cravings and withdrawal symptoms.
+Oral forms of nicotine replacement medications (gum, lozenges and nasal spray) are short-acting, meaning you should use them throughout the day in the moment, to help manage cravings and withdrawal symptoms.

 Prescription medications: